haoyehaoye/website/docs/concepts/services-networking/service.md

 a self-registration pattern and adapters for other discovery systems could easily be built upon this API.

-For such `Services`, a cluster IP is not allocated, kube-proxy does not handle these services, and there is no load balancing or proxying done by the platform for them.
-How DNS is automatically configured depends on whether the service has selectors defined.
+<span style="color:red"> For such `Services`, a cluster IP is not allocated, kube-proxy does not handle
+these services, and there is no load balancing or proxying done by the platform for them.
+How DNS is automatically configured depends on whether the service has selectors defined. </span>

 ### With selectors